akamai/edgeworkers-examples/delivery/common/cwt/examples/typescript/README.md

 # Example
-This example demonstrate usage of CWT module in typescript project.
+This example demonstrate usage of CWT module in TypeScript project.

 ### Usage